DanijelHuis/ArchitectureDemo/README.md

 This demo is meant to accompany my CV and provide insight into my code and how I structure apps.

-Demo app uses clean architecture for model, for UI I used MVI but I will add MVVM and TCA.
-In the text below I explain everything in more detail.
+Demo app uses clean architecture for model part.
+UI architecture is done in 3 ways:
+- MVVM (Model-View-ViewModel) [NOT YET IMPLEMENTED]
+- MVI (Model-View-Intent)
+- TCA (The Composable Architecture) [NOT YET IMPLEMENTED]

 The app is a simple RSS reader, it allows users to add RSS feeds and view their contents.
 It also allows for adding favorites.

-## MVI (Model-View-Intent)
+## MVI
 My version of Intent is basically a view model that is adapted for state, action and unidirectional flow.
 Note that I use view model naming in the demo app because it is more familiar to iOS world.
 We used this architecture on our last project and it worked very well.
 Key points are:
 - instead of separate reactive properties, view model has one reactive state.
 - instead of multiple functions, view model has only one send(action) function which takes action enum.